-But through it all, one thing remained clear and clean; Retail Arbitrage (RA) is often times the one thing that can bring a reseller to the next level.
+But through it all, one thing remained clear and clean; retail arbitrage is often times the one thing that can bring a reseller to the next level.

-Here are 7 tips on how to improve the opportunities you can find in your own RA model.
+Here are 7 tips on how to improve the opportunities you can find in your own retail arbitrage sourcing model.

 1. Scan for more than the moment

 When I first started, I simply scanned for products to fill my shopping cart.
 Once I realized that model could be capped based on local inventory levels, I began to view things differently.